fabferri/az-pattern/route-server/hub-spoke-rs-er-alternative-path-onprem/README.md

 ```

 ### <a name="routing tables in Route Servers"></a>3.3 BGP routing table in rs2
-The SEA-Cust34-rs2 in transitive vnet learns the following networks from the **nva2**:
+The SEA-Cust34-rs2 in transit vnet learns the following networks from the **nva2**:
 ```console
 Get-AzRouteServerPeerlearnedRoute -RouteServerName SEA-Cust34-rs2 -ResourceGroupName $rgName -peername $peerName |ft